 Best car insurance companies in Grand Rapids

-The best car insurance companies in Grand Rapids, Michigan are USAA, Geico, Auto-Owners and Grange.
-These four providers stand out for their high customer satisfaction ratings, financial strength scores, coverage options, discounts and affordable rates.
+Bankrate’s research found that the best car insurance companies in Grand Rapids, Michigan, are USAA, Geico, Auto-Owners and Grange.
+Bankrate’s insurance editorial team analyzed premium quotes received from Quadrant Information Services to find the best insurance providers based on high customer satisfaction ratings, financial strength scores, coverage options, discounts and affordable rates.

-Although it does not meet the ranking criteria, USAA received a high score in the 2020 J.D.
+Although it does not meet the ranking criteria, USAA received a high score in the 2021 J.D.
 Power U.S. Auto Insurance Study.
 In addition to low rates, USAA also offers reliable coverage, generous discounts and great customer service.
-The only drawback is that USAA only sells insurance to active duty and retired military members, and their spouses and children.
+The only drawback is that USAA only sells insurance to active duty and retired military members and their spouses and children.

-According to the website, drivers who switch to USAA save an average of over $700 per year.
+According to the website, drivers who switch to USAA save an average of $725 per year.
 Some of USAA’s discounts include savings for garaging your vehicle on a military base, being a good student, being a safe driver, insuring a new vehicle and bundling two or more policies.